chimera-linux/cports/Packaging.md

 and tests should not rely on edge cases - they must be reproducible across all environments `cbuild` may be run in.

+Also, Chimera systems should be stateless at their baseline.
+That means a system can be recreated from its world file, and all mutable configuration files are considered ephemeral.
+In practice this means:

+1) Anything installed in `/usr` is considered immutable; the package manager should own all files and directories in there.
+This is generally already the case.
+If a directory needs to be empty and present in there, you should use the `file_modes` metadata to create them as `cbuild` will otherwise clean them.
+2) Anything in `/etc` and `/var` is mutable and if the software in question allows, should not be owned by the package manager.
+Any directories and other state should be created through the `tmpfiles.d` mechanism.
+This results in a system where deletion of these dirs/files will result in them being re-created from scratch upon next boot.

 <a id="template_hardening"></a>
 #### Hardening Templates